 Research Area: Smoking cessation, emerging technologies for cessation, mHealth, health communication, nicotine dependence, co-morbid conditions

-Erik Augustson is currently a Behavioral Scientist and Program Director in the Tobacco Control Research Branch (TCRB) within the Division of Cancer Control and Population Sciences (DCCPS)at NCI.
-He holds a Doctorate in Clinical Psychology from the University of New Mexico and is licensed as a clinical psychologist in Maryland.
-Dr. Augustson is a former Cancer Prevention Fellow and received a Master of Public Health degree,with a focus on Epidemiology, from Johns Hopkins University.
-Prior to entering the NCI Fellowship Program in 2000, he also completed a Fellowship in Behavioral Medicine, specializing in psychological factors affecting chronic pain disorders, and was on faculty at the University of Alabama School of Medicine.
-Following completion of the NCI Fellowship, he was employed as a Behavioral Scientist within TCRB via a contract with Scientific Applications International Corporation (SAIC).
+Erik Augustson, Ph.D., M.P.H., is currently a Behavioral Scientist and Program Director in the Tobacco Control Research Branch (TCRB) within the Division of Cancer Control and Population Sciences (DCCPS)at the National Cancer Institute (NCI).
+He holds a doctorate in Clinical Psychology from the University of New Mexico and is licensed as a clinical psychologist in Maryland.
+Dr. Augustson is a former Cancer Prevention Fellow and received a Master of Public Health degree, with a focus on Epidemiology, from Johns Hopkins University.
+Before starting the NCI fellowship in 2000, he also completed a Fellowship in Behavioral Medicine, specializing in psychological factors affecting chronic pain disorders, and was on faculty at the University of Alabama School of Medicine.
+Following completion of the NCI fellowship, he was employed as a Behavioral Scientist within TCRB via a contract with Scientific Applications International Corporation (SAIC).

 Secondary Branch Appointment:

 Health Communication and Informatics Research Branch (HCIRB)

 Weaver, K., Rowland, J., Augustson, E., & Atienza, A. Smoking concordance in cancer patient-caregiver dyads and associations with quality of life.
 Cancer Epidemiology, Biomarkers and Prevention 2011; Online prepub: 10.1158/10.